sburtner/mat259_w19/assignment1.md

 |naatlr|
 |nanf|

-*Follow-up questions*... what do those collections mean?
+*Follow-up question*... what do those collections mean?

 We know from [this link](https://www.mat.ucsb.edu/~g.legrady/academic/courses/15w259/d/MetadataDef.pdf) that **collcode**: